matifrancois/ITBA-Circuit_Theory/TP1_TC/Plot-Tool/README.md

 ## What it is

-This is an program to plot diferent circuit transfer functions on the same graph.
+This is a program to plot diferent circuit transfer functions on the same graph.

 On this app the Filter data can be entered in the following 3 ways: